jimdavis1/Core-Gene-AMR-Models/README.md

 bash /pathtoautomate/automate.sh [output_dir] <threads>
 ```

-This script will download the data from the **!!!UPDATE Link When Avaialble!!!** [PATRIC FTP](http://patricbrc.org) **!!!UPDATE Link When Avaialble!!!** and store it in the output folder.
+This script will download the data from the [PATRIC FTP](ftp://ftp.patricbrc.org/datasets/Nguyen_et_al_2020.tar.gz) and store it in the `output_dir`.
 It will then go and train and compute model metrics for the following models for Staphylococcus (you substitute in other species by editing *all* of the *for loops*):
 - Alignment-based models
 - Gene set models
 - Randomized models